Plečkaitininkai: Political

 The first conference of plečkaitininkai took place in Riga on 5–6 November 1927.
 The conference unanimously adopted a resolution calling on the people to overthrow the illegitimate government of the Lithuanian Nationalist Union.
 The conference also called for the normalization of the Lithuania–Poland relations and a peaceful resolution to the disputes.
-Other marginalized groups, including the Communist Party of Lithuania and the Lithuanian section of the Union of Socialists Revolutionaries Maximalists, protested the conference for its friendliness to Poland and for excluding other political émigré groups.
+Other marginalized groups, including the Communist Party of Lithuania and the Lithuanian section of the Union of Socialists-Revolutionaries-Maximalists, protested the conference for its friendliness to Poland and for excluding other political émigré groups.

 The first political organization, the Committee of Lithuanian Political Émigrés (Lietuvos politinių emigrantų komitetas), was established on 3 November 1927 and was chaired by Jeronimas Plečkaitis.
 On 22–23 August 1928, a conference in Vilnius established the Organization of Lithuanian Social Democrats Abroad (Lietuvos socialdemokratų organizacija užsienyje or LSDOU), chaired by Juozas Paplauskas.
 The conference once again reiterated the call to overthrow Smetona's regime and to convene the second Constituent Assembly of Lithuania.
-Ideological differences continued to widen and Plečkaitis, accused of spying for the Lithuanian security agencies, was removed from LSDOU in March 1929.
-Other conferences of LSDOU were organized in September 1929 in Vilnius and December 1930 at the office of German newspaper Vorwärts in Berlin.
+Ideological differences continued to widen, and Plečkaitis, accused of spying for the Lithuanian security agencies, was removed from LSDOU in March 1929.
+Other conferences of LSDOU were organized in September 1929 in Vilnius and December 1930 at the office of the German newspaper Vorwärts in Berlin.

 Plečkaitininkai published various brochures as well as periodicals Pirmyn (Forward in 1927–30 in Vilnius), Kova (Fight in 1930–32 in Berlin and 1934–35 in Paris), Darbininkų balsas (Voice of Workers in 1930–31 in Riga), and Darbo frontas (Labor Front in 1933–34 in Riga).

 Dissolution

 The Lithuanian intelligence agencies monitored and counteracted plečkaitininkai activities.
-In the eyes of the Lithuanian public it was easy to discredit the group by pointing out the support from Poland.
+In the eyes of the Lithuanian public, it was easy to discredit the group by pointing out the support from Poland.
 In June 1929, the government adopted a special law which provided strict sentences, including death penalty, to plečkaitininkai and their supporters while promising awards to those who helped capture them.

 After the Nazi seizure of power in 1933 and the coup in Latvia in 1934, plečkaitininkai could no longer operate in Germany or Latvia.
 They also received less and less support from Poland.
 Therefore, the organization became inactive around 1935.
-In 1936–1938, Poland accused several member of plečkaitininkai of spying for Lithuania and arrested them.
+In 1936–1938, Poland accused several members of plečkaitininkai of spying for Lithuania and arrested them.
 In May 1936, Paplauskas was arrested for a month.
-Paplauskas and thirteen others were arrested in March 1937 and five received prison sentences of two to five years in May 1938.
+Paplauskas and thirteen others were arrested in March 1937, and five received prison sentences of two to five years in May 1938.
 Paplauskas was acquitted.